greenelab/deep-review/all-sections.md

 each target in a drug-target interaction network and used these models to predict novel interactions pointing to new indications for existing drugs.
-Wen et al. [@oTF8O79C] extended this concept to deep learning by creating a DBN called DeepDTIs, which is able to predict interactions on the basis of chemical structure and protein sequence features.
+Wen et al. [@oTF8O79C] extended this concept to deep learning by creating a DBN called DeepDTIs, which predicts interactions using chemical structure and protein sequence features.

-Drug repositioning appears to be an obvious candidate for deep learning both because of the large amount of high-dimensional data available and the complexity of the question being asked.
-However, what is perhaps the most promising piece of work in this space [@EMDwvRGb] is more of a proof of concept than a real-world hypothesis-generation tool;
+Drug repositioning appears an obvious candidate for deep learning both because of the large amount of high-dimensional data available and the complexity of the question being asked.
+However, perhaps the most promising piece of work in this space [@EMDwvRGb] is more of a proof of concept than a real-world hypothesis-generation tool;
 notably, deep learning was used to predict drug indications but not for the